 Claim #2: “Live a greener lifestyle”

-“Small homes consume far fewer resources – they take less to construct, less to heat and cool, and they occupy less space.
-We produce more electricity than we use, and offer our surplus to the grid for our neighbors to enjoy.”
+“Small homes consume far fewer resources – they take less to construct, less to heat and cool, and they occupy less space.” – Tiny House Blog

 Reality: Efficiency and austerity aren’t the same thing

-Statements like this really baffle me, because they seem to imply that greenness is the exclusive domain of tiny homes, when they should be the imperative of all homes of all sizes everywhere.
+Statements like this really baffle me, because they imply greenness is the exclusive domain of tiny homes, when they should be the imperative of all homes of all sizes everywhere.

 Take my house (please do not actually take my house).
-It was built in 1917 and was originally insulated with horsehair.
-Much as I love the idea that on cold winter nights, the heat of a thousand ghost horses keeps me warm… it was not very efficient.
-So I had insulation blown in from the exterior.
-Thanks to my state’s amazing energy rebates, it only cost me about $800.
-My energy usage was cut in half.
+It was built in 1917 and insulated with horsehair.
+Much as I love the idea that on cold winter nights, the heat of a thousand ghost horses keeps me warm… it was not efficient.
+So I had insulation blown in.
+Thanks to amazing energy rebates, it only cost me about $800.
+My energy usage: cut in half.

-These and a hundred other small improvements make a world of difference to our household.
-We produce so little waste that we’ve literally had service people come to see if we’re alright in here.
+These and a hundred other small improvements make a world of difference.
+We produce so little waste we’ve literally had service people come to see if we’re ok in here.

-This all-or-nothing mentality about “green living” really rankles me.
-Because there is so, so much that the average homeowner can do to make their lifestyle greener that doesn’t feel like an undue burden or sacrifice.
+This all-or-nothing mentality about “green living” rankles.
+Because there is so, so much that the average homeowner can do to make their lifestyle greener that isn’t an undue burden or sacrifice.
 You don’t have to live in a shack on Walden Pond to lessen your carbon footprint.
 The more responsible living is conflated with asceticism, the harder it becomes to integrate the movement’s good ideas into the broader culture.

 Claim #3: “Save TONS of time”

-Truly, this is a rich argument for a movement that encourages people to construct their own homes upon massive amounts of acreage.
+This is a rich argument for a movement that encourages people to construct upon massive amounts of acreage.

 Cleaning and maintenance, like homeownership, is exactly as much work as you make of it.
-I’ve lived in nine homes with hardwood floors in my life, and “fixing creaky floorboards” has never occurred as a free-floating thought, let alone made its way onto a honey-do list.
+I’ve lived in nine homes with hardwood floors in my life, and “fixing creaky floorboards” has never occurred as a free-floating thought, let alone made it onto a honey-do list.

-Mostly, I hate this argument when it’s used against homeownership in favor of renting, and I hate it again here, because it paints chores as… chores.
-A horrible, insufferable ordeal that must be minimized at all costs.
+Mostly, I hate this argument used against homeownership in favor of renting, and I hate it again here, because it paints chores as… chores.
+A horrible, insufferable ordeal that must be minimized.
 I think this is a bratty way to think about caring for the things you have the privilege to own.
-You are extraordinarily lucky to get to own them.
-Most people will never have the opportunities you do.
+Most people will never have your opportunities.
 Meditate on that while you dust your PS4.

-Secondarily, I can think of lots of instances where living in an extremely small space would arguably create more work.
+I can think of lots of instances where living in an extremely small space would create more work.

-For example, a cooktop that’s closer to more things gets more oil on those things and those things require more frequent cleanings.
-A shirt that has to lay flat to dry is now making a damp mess on your only work surface.
-You may lose a Saturday figuring out how to repair a composting toilet because no nearby plumber will service one.
+For example, a cooktop closer to more things gets more oil on those things.
+You lose a Saturday figuring out how to repair a composting toilet because no nearby plumber will service it.
 And land management on a home with considerable acreage can become its own full-time job.

 Also reality: Time is money